 Buttonholed Double Chain is an unusual variety that I found this variation of double chain in The Constance Howard Book of Stitches (p 106).

-This version of double chain is buttonholed and can feel messy but once past the first few stitches it takes on a form and behaves.
+This version of double chain is buttonholed and can feel messy and can feel a little awkward.
+Once past the first few stitches it takes on a form, settle dawn and behaves.

 Work Buttonholed Double Chain stitch downwards between imaginary parallel lines.